All Episodes

 And the Germans were scurrying around the planet looking for stuff.

-They sent a whole bunch of expeditions down to the South Pole right after the war ended.
+He sent a whole bunch of expeditions down to the South Pole right after the war ended.

 Yeah, they did.

-Now, there are two investigations across here, is that between Graham and me looking at ancient civilizations and remnants, either on planet or off planet, and you wondering why Harp is sited where it is, and why it appears to be much more powerful than it needs to be, and why there are layers of deception and confusion and cover, What I have found is, in looking for these underground cavities, lead bases, tunnels, stores of something, the sighting of HAARP is very specifically situated to probe the Giza Plateau.
+Now, our two investigations cross here, is that between Graham and me looking at ancient civilizations and remnants, either on planet or off-planet, and you wondering why HARP is sighted where it is and why it appears to be much more powerful than it needs to be,

-Coupled with the ground wave that would be generated from the HAARP transmitters located in Alaska on the opposite side of the world arc.
+And with a combination of radio waves, it will radiate in sympathetic resonance down from the sky, coupled with the ground wave that will be generated from the HARP transmitters located in Alaska on the opposite side of the world arc.

-And Giza's at 30 north.
+And Giza is at 30 north.

-HAARP is at 60 north when you do the conversion between geographic and geodetic coordinates.
+HARP is at 60 north when you do the conversion between geographic and geodetic coordinates.

-These are all hyperdimensional numbers if you're using a physics that most people don't even know exists.
+These are all hyperdimensional numbers if you're using a physics that most people don't even know exists to look for important things underground.

-There's another data point you need to consider.
+Now here's another data point you need to consider.

 Of course.

-You know, the invading Turkish residents, whatever?
+The Albanians, you know, the invading Turkish residents, whatever?

-No, in fact, if you look at the atoll in the South Pacific where the French were detonating the nuclear weapons, it is precisely 180 degrees on the other side of the world from the Giza Plateau.
+No, in fact, if you look at the atoll in the South Pacific where the French were detonating the nuclear weapons, it is precisely 180 degrees on the opposite side of the world from the Giza Plateau.

-then it stands to reason that somewhere under that plateau there's an awful lot of neat stuff.
+If the Giza Plateau in the Robert Baval and Graham Hancock scenario represents the marker of the last high epoch of civilization circuit 12,000 years ago, then it stands to reason that somewhere under that plateau there's an awful lot of neat stuff.

 And the current folks that are sitting on that neat stuff are the Egyptians.

-Well, maybe our guys want access to what their guys already suspect or have brought up
+Well, maybe our guys want access to what their guys already suspect or have brought up and suspect that it's much deeper than the Egyptians with their own technology could get to.

 You bet.

-So you have a concerted effort to probe with the most sophisticated technology, multi-nationally.
+So you have a concerted effort to probe with the most sophisticated technology multinationally.

 In fact, I think they were using the weapons over the last 30 years to probe this hyperdimensional grid.